reprodutibilidadecomputacional/repcompbio_website/README.en.md

 ## WEBSITE FEEDBACK

- * We kindly ask you to open new `issues` for change suggestions or feedback
+ * We kindly ask you to open new `issues` to suggest changes or to give feedback
  * To request bug corrections or direct changes to code, please open a `pull request`